ncjones/ec2-find/README.md

 assumed.
 If no value is specified for a tag then any value for the tag will be matched.

+AWS configuration must be provided via the AWS CLI default profile or environment variables.

+See `ec2-find --help` for more detailed usage instructions.

 Dependencies
 ------------

-Requires AWS CLI and JQ.
-AWS default profile or environment variables will be used.
+Requires Bash, AWS CLI and JQ.

 License